Eastern State Penitentiary

 People have heard footsteps or the sound of someone sobbing coming from inside closed cells.

-Some people have even recorded strange voices and Electronic Voice Phenomena (EVP) during their visit, and said they have found orbs and weird shapes in their photographs that they are at a loss to explain.
+Some people have even recorded strange voices and Electronic Voice Phenomena (EVP) during their visit and said they had found orbs and weird shapes in their photographs that they are at a loss to explain.

 Got something to say about this case?
 Leave a comment or get in touch if you have new information or media you think we should add.

 Where to find